privacybydesign/irmago/README.md

     go install ./irma

 You can also include the `irma` command line tool in a Docker image, using a base image of your choice.
-The default base image is Debian's `buster-slim`.
+The default base image is Debian's `stable-slim`.

     docker build --build-arg BASE_IMAGE=alpine -t privacybydesign/irma:edge .